jose-joaquim/Competitive-Programming/README.md

 However, do not do this unless you've already **UNDERSTOOD COMPLETELY** why the code works fine.
 This is the most important part of the knowledge.
 You can email to me if you don't understand something and i'll try to help you.
 Don't be shy! =)

+Looking for a material to study?
+[Give a look on my other repository](https://github.com/jjaneto/ArcevoMaratona) (most of texts are in portuguese). :smile:

 Greate code to everybody!!

 Olá pessoal!
 Esse é o meu Git que contém todas as questões que eu resolvi durante meu treino para ICPC - Maratona de programação.